Aloe Vera, plant ‘for everything’

 Where to find aloe vera

-Originally aloe vera was grown in Africa, Madagascar and in certain parts of Asia.
+However aloe vera was grown in Africa, Madagascar and in certain parts of Asia.
 Nowadays we can find it in areas where there is usually a hot and dry climate (in fact it is cultivated a lot in the Canary Islands), since this plant does not need too much water and does not resist temperatures below 10ºC.

 components of the aloe vera

-Aloe vera is present in numerous products health and beauty.
+Above all aloe vera is present in numerous products health and beauty.
 This is due to its components, rich in protective resins, vitamins, amino acids, proteins, polysaccharides, enzymes, minerals and other trace elements such as germanium, highly beneficial for health.

 Within its complex make-up we find: